syncfusion-content/windowsforms-docs/WindowsForms/Tools/Menus-Package.md

 <tr>
 <td>
 AllowQuickCustomizing</td><td>
-This will draw an arrow button to the right side of the toolbar that will allow the user to drop down a menu from which they can select hidden items, add or remove buttons and invoke Customize dialog. {{ _Note:_ | markdownify }} This is effective only with IsMainMenu unchecked.</td></tr>
+This will draw an arrow button to the right side of the toolbar that will allow the user to drop down a menu from which they can select hidden items, add or remove buttons and invoke Customize dialog. {{ '_Note:_' | markdownify }} This is effective only with IsMainMenu unchecked.</td></tr>
 <tr>
 <td>
 DrawDragBorder</td><td>